Charley-xiao/Daddish/daddish.md

 Non-restrictive:

-- Prinscipl Vzimvidostod **uroktoknёi Einsteinehm ku šokčotomnёi fizikmestostod** *Principle of Relativity, which was brought up by Einstein and shocked the field of physics*
+- Prinscipl Vzimvidostod **uroktoknёi Einsteinehm ku šokotomnёi fizikmestostod** *Principle of Relativity, which was put forward by Einstein and shocked the field of physics*

 The adherent adjuncts are connected with `ku`, which means `and`. `al` can be also used, which means `or`.